What is the Market Value of Your Football Team?

 Dan Tracey

-With another season of English league football now concluded, it is almost time to look ahead to the following campaign and although transfer talk will surely dominate over the next couple of months, there are still plenty of opportunities to look back on what happened previously.
+With another season of English league football now concluded, it is almost time to look ahead to the following campaign and although transfer talk has dominated these past few months, there are still plenty of opportunities to look back on what happened previously.

 Because with all four professional divisions once again being keenly contested, the narrative of winners and losers has once again come to the fore and although some clubs will be popping the champagne corks, others will be dealing with the ignominy of relegation.